Updated on

 6. Monitor for possible development of atrial fibrillation complications.

 Inadequate blood flow to the heart, which can reduce cardiac output, is usually indicated by chest pain or discomfort.
-Edema is a distinctive symptom of heart failure, a complication of atrial fibrillation.
+Edema is a distinctive symptom of heart failure, a complication of atrial fibrillation over the long term.
 Various atrial pressures cause peripheral edema and hepatojugular reflux.

 Interventions: